What You Didn’t Know About ADT Home Security Cameras

 The outdoor camera also uses passive infrared (PIR) sensors that detect motion slightly differently than the indoor camera’s motion sensors by detecting body heat rather than light.
 These motion sensors can detect movement up to 15 feet away, but the outdoor camera has the narrowest field of vision of ADT’s camera lineup, with only a 95-degree viewing angle.

-Once again, this outdoor camera is a good choice if you’re an existing ADT Pulse customer and you want to be able to keep an eye on things outside.
-It works flawlessly with the ADT Pulse app and your ADT security system, giving you added security on the parts of your property that your ADT security system can’t reach.
+Once again, this outdoor camera is a good choice if you’re an existing ADT customer and you want to be able to keep an eye on things outside.
+It works flawlessly with the ADT Control app and your ADT security system, giving you added security on the parts of your property that your ADT security system can’t reach.

 If you haven’t yet settled on ADT and you want to keep shopping around for outdoor security cameras, we really like the Ring Spotlight Cam.
 It earned our pick for Best Outdoor Camera on our list of Best Home Security Cameras.
 It can run on batteries or solar power, and it has a built-in spotlight and alarm.